Once again out of the GDR …

 Then I enter the station concourse.
 Since it is about 1 o’clock in the night, I look for the waiting room.
 It is quite full, but I find a place opposite the entrance door.
 There I settle down, I will sleep like many others here on the floor.
 And tomorrow I start my journey across Bulgaria to Sofia.

-End first part, the continuation follows soon 😉
+End first part, if you are curios about the continuation in Bulgaria, click here! 😉